Super Mario Land: Retrospective reviews

 IGNs Lucas Thomas wrote that the protagonist, enemies, and overall game were shorter, and noted that Mario himself was just 12 pixels in height on the Game Boy's small screen.
 With this in mind, Thomas was concerned about player "eyestrain" in rereleases of the game.
 Still, IGNs Levi Buchanan thought the game made no compromises in its size reduction.
 Complexs Gus Turner wrote that the graphics were "simple", and Official Nintendo Magazine said the game was "ridiculously short".
 Eurogamer reported that the game could be finished in under an hour.
+Reviewing the original Game Boy game, Brett Alan Weiss of AllGame said that similarly found the easy to beat despite a lack of save points and the graphics were too small even for a Game Boy title while finding the gameplay "fittingly super."

 Complexs Gus Turner wrote that the game had the fun, intuitiveness, and difficulty associated with the series.
 Eurogamers Chris Schilling called Hirokazu Tanaka's soundtrack "surely one of the all-time greats", and Official Nintendo Magazine said it was among the "greatest videogame music ever composed".
 Eurogamer and Complex too complimented the music.